simple-jie/RxBus/README.md

 # RxBus for Android
 ## A event bus depend on RxJava RxAndroid

 There have many RxBus on github, but not i wanted.
 So I decide to build this.
-I don't like to define a class for every EVENT， also I like handle a pile of events in one method like handleMessage of Handler
+I don't like to define class  for every EVENT
+also I like handle a pile of events in one method like handleMessage of Handler

 Thanks for [AndroidKnife/RxBus](https://github.com/AndroidKnife/RxBus)